solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 Before running the notebook:

 1. **Important**: Do not forget to set the `uniqueId` variable with the unique identifier assigned to you for this workshop.
+   > Note: Replace the `uniqueId` with the **UniqueId** provided in the environment details section on Lab Environment tab on the right.

 2. Select **Configure session**, which you will find at the bottom left-hand side of the notebook.